arianh00/arianh00/README.md

 I also love sports and I am very passionate about videogames.

-I currently play padel at an above amateur level and I also sky at semi-proffesional level.
+I currently play padel at an above amateur level and I also ski at semi-proffesional level.

 I love roguelikes and metroidvanias.
 I am also fascinated by how much of a mark a game can leave on a person.

 ## People I Love and Owe lots to ❤️​
 ### My family ​🧔🏻‍♂️​👱🏻‍♀️​👦🏻​🧒🏻​👴🏻​🧓🏻​
-  I literally wouldn´t be as I am today without their love and support
+  I literally wouldn´t be as I am today without their love and support.
 ### My friends 🤜🏻​🤛🏻​
-  Specially those who have supported me even when no one else would
+  Specially those who have supported me even when no one else would.
 ### My tutor 👨🏼‍💻​
   I quite literally wouldn´t be half the dev without the countless tips and tricks this man has given me. <br> Not to mention the continuous encouragement he has given me.
   > ***Please chek him out:*** [dmarts05](https://github.com/dmarts05)